mroberts91/Either/README.md

 ![GitHub](https://img.shields.io/github/license/mroberts91/Either)
 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/mroberts91/Either/master)

-Creates a simple struct that can be used as discriminated union like return type, supporting the successful result as well as up to four additonal exceptions that can be returned.
+Creates a simple struct that can be used as a discriminated union like return type, supporting the successful result as well as up to four additonal exceptions that can be returned.

 ### Example using the built in ```Resolve``` method
 ```C#